 - Stichting Pensioenfonds ABP, et al. v.
 Merck & Co., Inc., et al. (D.N.J.), a securities fraud action brought by a number of public pension and retirement funds and other institutional investors against Merck & Co., Inc., and its former leadership, in relation to the company’s allegedly false statements concerning Vioxx, which resulted in a substantial investor recovery.

 Mr. McGee earned a postgraduate research degree, with honors, in the history and philosophy of law from the University of Edinburgh.
-In 2005, he received his J.D. from Villanova University where he was a Dean’s Merit scholar.
-In 2005, he received a B.A. in philosophy and media technologies from University of Scranton.
+In 2009, he received his J.D., cum laude, from Villanova University, where he was a Dean’s Merit scholar.
+In 2005, he received a B.A. in philosophy as well as media technologies from the University of Scranton.